jj1bdx/avrhwrng/README.md

 * All AVR source code files are licensed by the MIT License.
 * All schematics files are licensed by CC-BY-4.0.

+## Documentation

+* See `ipsj-iots2015/` for the set of the documentation (PDF paper in Japanese, slides in English) of my presentation at IPSJ IOTS2015 Symposium on 27-NOV-2015.

 ## Preliminary test on the rawtest code

 26-OCT-2015: removal of filtering from the noise generation circuits conducted.